BrightspaceUI/core/components/inputs/docs/input-date-time.md

 ## Time Input [d2l-input-time]

-The `<d2l-input-time>` component consists of a text input field for typing a time and an attached dropdown for time selection.
+Use the `<d2l-input-time>` component when users need to enter a time, without a date.
+The component consists of a text input field for typing a time and an attached dropdown for time selection.
 The dropdown opens on click of the text input, or on enter or down arrow press if the text input is focused.
 It displays the `value` if one is specified, or a placeholder if not, and reflects the selected value when one is selected in the dropdown or entered in the text input.

 Note: All `*value` properties should be in ISO 8601 time format (`hh:mm:ss`) and should be [localized to the user's timezone](#timezone) (if applicable).